stevenjacobson1/ASUG-AI163/exercises/ex0/ex0-getting-started.md

-## Getting Started - Login to the Tenant
+# Ex.
+0: Getting Started - Login to the Tenant

 1.  **Get Credentials**: Your trainers will provide you with a unique Login ID and initial password.